-If you are unhappy with the Headteacher's response you should write with your complaint to the Chair of Governors/Clerk to the Local Governing Body at the school address.
-Mark your envelope 'Private and Confidential- FAO Chair of Governors'.
+If you are unhappy with the Headteacher's response you should write with your complaint to the Chair of the Local Governing Body at the school address.
+Mark your envelope 'Private and Confidential FAO Chair of the LGB'.

-This is how your complaint will be handled
+This is how your formal complaint will be handled